static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Check for a trailing slash in the requested directory URI and redirect permanent (308) to the same path with a trailing slash suffix if it is missing.
 Default `true` (enabled).

-### SERVER_IGNORE_HIDDEN_FILES
+### SERVER_INCLUDE_HIDDEN

-Ignore hidden files/directories (dotfiles), preventing them from being served and being included in auto HTML index pages (directory listing).
+Include hidden files/directories (dotfiles), allowing them to be served and listed in auto HTML index pages (directory listing).
+Disabled by default; hidden files return `404 Not Found`.

-### SERVER_DISABLE_SYMLINKS
+### SERVER_FOLLOW_SYMLINKS

-Prevent following files or directories if any path name component is a symbolic link.
+Follow symbolic links when serving files or directories.
+Disabled by default; requests whose path contains any symlink component return `403 Forbidden`.

 ### SERVER_HEALTH